nwerblun/runelite_repeated_sound_canceler/README.md

 # Repeated Sound Canceler
 ## UPDATE LIST
+### V1.2
+* Refactor based on maintainer suggestions.
+No feature changes.
 ### V1.1
 * Refactored code to work with both regular sfx and area sfx.
 Chinning maniacal monkeys should be safe for your ears now.